zdravkov/kendo-docs/using-kendo-with-open-access.md

 ## We Need JSON

-KendoUI uses JSON to communicate with an OData service; but WCF Data Services does not support JSON *out of the box.*  To enable support for JSON, you can download the needed code from the [Microsoft Code Gallery](http://archive.msdn.microsoft com/DataServicesJSONP).
+Kendo UI uses JSON to communicate with an OData service; but WCF Data Services does not support JSON *out of the box.*  To enable support for JSON, you can download the needed code from the [Microsoft Code Gallery](http://archive.msdn.microsoft com/DataServicesJSONP).

-Once you have added the needed code to the project, and you add the needed reference to **System.Runtime.Serialization.dll**, navigate to NorthwindService.svc.cs (Your name might be different).
+Once you have added the needed code to the project, and you add the needed reference to `System.Runtime.Serialization.dll`, navigate to `NorthwindService.svc.cs` (Your name might be different).

-In the service add the **JSONPSupportBehavior** attribute:
+In the service add the `JSONPSupportBehavior` attribute:

     [System.ServiceModel.ServiceBehavior(IncludeExceptionDetailInFaults=true)]
     [JSONPSupportBehavior]